MrAntonym/catan-tamandua/DECISIONTREE.md

 >x = 1/36

 The following is some math and probabilities that are assumed to be known offhand:
->Probability of two dice rolling a:
+>Probability of two dice rolling:
 >2 ⟹ 1/36 = x
 >3 ⟹ 2/36 = 2x
 >4 ⟹ 3/36 = 3x